 If you are visiting Nelson for a week or more, this list of day trips will keep your days jam packed.
 And even better, they won’t break the bank… that’s right, there are plenty of affordable things to keep yourselves and the kiddos entertained.

 Glenduan to Cable Bay Walkway

 This one is for you if you like to get the blood pumping.
-What should have been a three hour walk, took us five.
-We stopped regularly to explore the flora and fauna and ofcourse to refuel the tummy tanks.
+Now, what should have been a three hour walk, took us five with a couple of littler people on our team.
+Of course, we were stopping regularly to explore the flora and fauna and to refuel the tummy tanks.
 So, don’t let our extended hike time put you off.